Shipsy showcased its AI-powered logistics management solutions

 PHOTO

-Dubai, UAE: Building smarter logistics processes and ensuring sustainable supply chain operations took center stage at this year's Seamless Middle East - the region's largest payments and eCommerce event.
+Dubai, United Arab Emirates: Building smarter logistics processes and ensuring sustainable supply chain operations took center stage at this year's Seamless Middle East - the region's largest payments and eCommerce event.

 The eCommerce sector in the Middle East has experienced tremendous growth jumping from USD 5 million five years ago to over USD 50 million by the end of 2022.
 This has been driven by a dramatic shift in how consumers purchase owing to the availability of multiple online channels to shop from.